 - The campus includes buildings that date from early nineteenth century; several have won historic renovation awards.

 - Due to our close relationship with Princeton University, opportunities abound for Seminary students to take classes at the University as well as use their various libraries.
 There are also summer language classes available with Princeton University’s Graduate College.

-- The Seminary library houses numerous archival treasures, such as the most complete set of Dead Sea Scroll photographs in the world, the second-largest collection of Puritan writings in the United States, and an extensive Latin American theological collection.
+- The Theodore Sedgwick Wright Library houses numerous archival treasures, such as the most complete set of Dead Sea Scroll photographs in the world, the second-largest collection of Puritan writings in the United States, and an extensive Latin American theological collection.

 - Princeton Seminary is committed to cultivating a residential community of learning.
 On-campus housing provided by the Seminary, includes nearly 250 apartments for married students, families, and older single students.

 - The Mackay Campus Center provides space for rest and recreation.

 Princeton Theological Seminary’s Annual Security and Fire Safety Report is available online here.
 This report is required by federal law and contains policy statements and crime statistics for the school.
 You may also request a paper copy from the PTS Security operations team by contacting us at, PTS Security Operations, 64 Mercer St, Princeton NJ 08542, by emailing firstname.lastname@example.org or calling 609 524 1960 to have one sent to you.

 • Others pursue teaching, counseling, mission work, chaplaincy, ministries of social justice, or administration.

 • Currently more than 11,000 alumni serve Christ worldwide, about 9,000 in the United States and 1,000 overseas.